digital-asset/daml/docs/source/concepts/local-ledger.rst

 The Participant Nodes therefore cannot know whether there will ever be a **Create** event for the contract.
 So if Participant Nodes delayed outputting the **Create** action for the `CounterOffer` until a **Create** event for the `Iou` contract was published, this delay might last forever and liveness is lost.
-DAML Ledgers therefore do not capture data flow through applications.
+DAML ledgers therefore do not capture data flow through applications.

 .. _causality-divulgence-example: